-R. Social Media Checks
+T. Social Media Checks

 - 1. Employers may check all public information available on social networking sites to obtain information regarding applicants (or employees) and may use such publically available information when making employment decisions (in same lawful manner as background information is otherwise obtained and used). - 2.
-Best practice is to follow FCRA rules (obtain authorization prior to checking and provide opportunity for explanation/verification before taking adverse action). - Connecticut employers cannot require applicants (or employees) to provide social networking passwords as condition of employment (several other states and local governments also have such bans). - 4.
-Best practice is to implement a social media policy that is compliant with the current restrictive view of the National Labor Relations Board ("NLRB"), until courts say otherwise. - 5.
+Best practice to follow FCRA rules (obtain authorization prior to checking and provide opportunity for explanation/verification before taking adverse action). - 3.
+Connecticut employers cannot require applicants (or employees) to provide social networking passwords as condition of employment (several other states and local governments also have such bans). - 4.
+Best practice to implement social media policy that is compliant with current restrictive view of the National Labor Relations Board ("NLRB"), until courts say otherwise. - 5.
 Examples of appropriate restrictions on employee's use of social media: - a.
-Representing or appearing to be speaking on behalf of the company unless expressly authorized to do so - Making recommendations or providing testimonials that reasonably could be construed as the company's recommendations or testimonials - c.
-Defaming the company's services, clients, management employees, or business operations/strategy (i.e., knowingly providing false information; not just disparaging company). - d.
+Representing or appearing to be speaking on behalf of the employer unless expressly authorized to do so - b.
+Making recommendations or providing testimonials that reasonably could be construed as the employer's recommendations or testimonials - c.
+Defaming the employer's services, clients, management employees, or business operations/strategy (i.e., knowingly providing false information; not just disparaging the employer). - d.
 Promoting or endorsing violence - e.
 Promoting illegal activity, including the use of illegal drugs - f.
-Directing any discriminatory or derogatory comment towards or about any individual or group based on race, color, religion, gender, national origin, ancestry,

-- age, disability, marital status, veteran status, sexual orientation, genetic information, gender identity or any other applicable legally protected status. - g.
-Disclosing any confidential and proprietary information belonging to the company or obtained by the employee as a result of his or her employment with the company such as customer data; account information; marketing information or methods; pricing information; financial statements and accounting issues; operating procedures and systems; security measures; legal matters; and/or agreements with customers, vendors or other business entities.
+Directing any discriminatory or derogatory comment towards or about any individual or group based on race, color, religion, gender, pregnancy, national origin, ancestry, age, disability, marital status, military/veteran status, sexual orientation, genetic information, gender identity or any other applicable legally protected status. - g.
+Disclosing any confidential and proprietary information belonging to the employer or obtained by the employee as a result of his or her employment with the employer such as customer data; account information; marketing information or methods; pricing information; financial statements and accounting issues; operating procedures and systems; security measures; legal matters; and/or agreements with customers, vendors or other business entities.
+[NOTE: cannot restrict discussion of information pertaining to terms and conditions of employment lawfully obtained by employee].

-[NOTE: cannot restrict discussion of information pertaining to terms and conditions of employment lawfully obtained by employee]. - h.
-Disclosing any information which would violate any laws applicable to the company, its employees or its customers, including any privacy laws or laws pertaining to the protection of personnel files, medical files or personally-identifiable information. - i.
-Posting, uploading, or sharing any recording or images (including audio, pictures, and videos) taken in any work areas of the company without express advance authorization from the person(s) being recorded or photographed (or from the company's President with respect to any images of company property in work areas).
-[NOTE: an exception to the rule concerning pictures and recordings of work areas would be if the employee were engaging in any activity protected by the National Labor Relations Act including, for example, taking pictures of health, safety and/or working condition concerns, or of strike, protest and work-related issues and/or other protected concerted activities, as long as such pictures, videos or audio recordings do not disclose any confidential information of the company]. - j.
-Advertising any products or services offered by the company without advance authorization. - k.
-Using social media to conduct personal or noncompany business while at work. - I. Selling or endorsing any product or service that would compete with the products and services offered by the company.
+- h.
+Disclosing any information which would violate any laws applicable to the employer, its employees or its customers, including any privacy laws or laws pertaining to the protection of personnel files, medical files or personally-identifiable information. - i.
+Posting, uploading, or sharing any recording or images (including audio, pictures, and videos) taken in any work areas of the employer without express advance authorization from the person(s) being recorded or photographed (or from the employer's President with respect to any images of employer property in work areas).
+[NOTE: an exception to the rule concerning pictures and recordings of work areas would be if the employee were engaging in any activity protected by the National Labor Relations Act including, for example, taking pictures of health, safety and/or working condition concerns, or of strike, protest and work-related issues and/or other protected concerted activities, as long as such pictures, videos or audio recordings do not disclose any confidential information of the employer]. - j.
+Advertising any products or services offered by the employer without advance authorization. - k.
+Using social media to conduct personal or nonemployer business while on working-time. - I. Selling or endorsing any product or service that would compete with the products and services offered by the employer.

-S. Medical Marijuana
+U. Medical Marijuana